Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Introduction

 \section{Introduction}

-There are two types of computer simulation models, deterministic simulation models and stochastic simulation models.
+Many computer simulation models can be generally categorized into deterministic simulation models and stochastic simulation models.
 In a deterministic simulation model, the simulator will produce a fixed output for the same input values.
 In this paper, we focus on stochastic simulation models.
 Due to extra stochastic elements in the simulation model, given a fixed input value, the output is a random variable representing the outcome of the simulation.
 Despite its flexible modeling capacity, stochastic simulation models can be more complex and computationally costly to generate a simulation outcome.

 One of the applications of Monte Carlo simulation is to compute an estimator of a system's expected output.
 In Monte Carlo simulation, one draws inputs from a suitable probability distribution, calculates the output, and repeats the process multiple times to obtain different outputs.
 The estimate of the expected output can be the average of those simulated outputs.
 Monte Carlo simulation is widely used with both deterministic simulation models and stochastic simulation models.
 As the computing power advances over the past decades, the reliance on Monte Carlo simulation has increased in various engineering disciplines.
 Particularly in reliability engineering, Monte Carlo simulation is widely used to study the behavior and reliability of a system, often through estimating its failure probability.